sairohith07/OrderBuddy/README.md

 **AUTHORS:**

-Aanchal Samdariya, Karan Gulur Muralidhar, Apoorva Kasoju, Krishna Sai Rohith
+Aanchal Samdariya, Karan Gulur Muralidhar, Apoorva Kasoju, Krishna Sai Rohith Kanuparti

 **SUMMARY:**

 Traditional way of placing an order involves repetitive manual labour, be it giving/taking orders face to face at an eatery or using mobile/web applications for ordering.
 Leveraging increase in popularity of hands free assistant such as Google Home and Alexa, we enable  conversational agent to work as a Speech-to-text Order Assistant.
 The user will be given  the ability to navigate through all phases of order management
 (i.e., placing an order, modifying the existing order and cancel an item/order), in effect, have a conversation and be able to place an order hands free.The following could be an example of the kind of conversation possible with Order Buddy:

 OB: Hey there!
 What do you want to order?
 Cust: I want a Mocha Latte.
 OB: What size?
 Cust: Large
 OB: Got it, one large Mocha Latte.
 Do you want to order anything else?
 Cust: One small Coffee please.
 OB: Got it, one small Coffee.
 Do you want to order anything else?
 Cust: No, that's it.
 OB: Order for 1 large Mocha Latte and 1 small Coffee is Confirmed, have a good day!

 As of now, the above conversation has been accomplished.
 To achieve this, we have business logic to handle four different intents - Order intent, Cancel Item intent, Cancel Order intent and Complete order intent.
 The current and history of all orders are stored for future reference in the Google's Firestore database.
 A subset of the menu from Starbucks is used as the dataset for our project.